 These rules supersede all previous editions and addenda and shall remain in effect until an amended edition of the rules is published.
-The 2007 Rulebook is the base rulebook although years of change are notes on specific rules.
-All changes for 2017 will be in red.
-All changes for 2018 will be in green.
-All changes for 2019 will be in purple.
+This rulebook is the new base rulebook, Version 1.
 These rules have been drafted in English.
 In the case of conflicting interpretation, only the English text shall be considered authentic.
-All correspondence regarding these rules should be addressed to the Chairmen of the Tournament Council: Mr. Candido Moz mozc@live.com and Mr. Robert K. Corson tcchairman@iwwfed.com
+All correspondence regarding these rules should be addressed to the Chairman of the World Waterski Council: Mr. Candido Moz at mozc@live.com.